Bushnell Bioinformatic Scholarship

 Bioinformatics is an important but under-appreciated field that combines biology with chemistry, computer science, and other sciences.

 The bioinformatics field plays an important part in studying illness and developing treatments for humans, animals, and plants.
-In addition to being a vital and impactful field, bioinformatics also comes with a competitive average salary of $170,000 per year, making it a lucrative career choice.
+In addition to being a vital and impactful field, bioinformatics also comes with a competitive average salary of up to $170,000 per year, making it a lucrative career choice.

 This scholarship is named after Brian Bushnell, developer of the bioinformatic tools suite BBtools, and aims to help future scientists build the bioinformatic skills required to evaluate large sets of biological data.